 - To perform this function, spool connects the pressure port with one actuator port.
 At the same time, the spool connects the other actuator port with the exhaust port.

 4. Five Port Directional valve :

-Five ports are one pressure port, two actuator ports, & two exhaust port.
-These valves provide the same basic control of flow paths as in four-way directional valve have individual exhaust ports.
+Five ports are one pressure port, two actuator ports, & two exhaust ports.
+These valves provide the same basic control of flow paths as four-way directional valves have individual exhaust ports.

 10. Differentiate external gear pump with lobe pump.

 External gear pump :

 - Constant discharge.